ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 * List Operations in the UI
 * A walk through detailing how to add more records to the application - in this case weather stations and weather station data.

-This article looks at the components we use in the UI and then focuses on how generic UI Components from HTML and CSS.
+This article looks at the components we use in the UI and then focuses on how to build generic UI Components from HTML and CSS.

 ### Sample Project and Code

-See the [CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor) for the libraries and sample projects.
+All the sample code and libraries are on GitHub - [CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor).

 ### Components